deepchecks/deepchecks/CONTRIBUTING.rst

 Linux and Mac Users
 --------------------
-For contributors using either Linux or Mac operating system, we have included a ``makefile`` which will help you get all the setup done in just a few commands.
+For contributors using either Linux or Mac operating systems, we have created a ``makefile`` which will help you get all the setup done in just a few commands.
 The ``make`` commands will create the virtual environment and install all the required dependencies on your system.